Demo

 The following orchestration file (orc-file) launch.orc.yaml

-Aside from the applications, a couple of diagnostic processes are started as well.
-A setpoint publisher will command the thermostat to drive the plant to the specified temperature.
+A setpoint publisher that will command the thermostat to drive the plant to the specified temperature is also started.

 The orchestrator runs everything concurrently, but join statements are used to enforce sequential execution as needed.